iotc-secretariat/iotc-tcac-simulations/README.md

 # IOTC TCAC 13 - Allocation simulations

-This document provides an overview of the preliminary assumptions and final outputs produced by the simulation of the allocation criteria defined in [IOTC-2024-TCAC13-REF02](https://iotc.org/sites/default/files/documents/2023/11/IOTC-2024-TCAC13-REF02E_TCAC_draft_Allocation_Regime_v7_clean.docx) as developed by the [IOTC Secretariat](mailto:IOTC-Secretariat@fao.org).
+This document provides an overview of the preliminary assumptions and final outputs produced by the simulation of the allocation criteria in [IOTC-2024-TCAC13-REF02](https://iotc.org/sites/default/files/documents/2023/11/IOTC-2024-TCAC13-REF02E_TCAC_draft_Allocation_Regime_v7_clean.docx) as developed by the [IOTC Secretariat](mailto:IOTC-Secretariat@fao.org).

 ## Configuration

-The definition of all relevant parameters characterising each CPC with respect to the allocation criteria is provided in the [`CPC_CONFIGURATIONS.xlsx`](./CPC_CONFIGURATIONS.xlsx) file.
+The definition of all relevant parameters characterising each CPC with respect to the allocation criteria is provided in the [`cfg/CPC_CONFIGURATIONS.xlsx`](./CPC_CONFIGURATIONS.xlsx) file.

 This includes two worksheets:

 -   `CPC` - listing all current IOTC *contracting parties* (CPC) and *cooperating non-contracting parties* (CNCP) together with their:

-    -   mnemonic code (generally the ISO3 code of the country)
+    -   mnemonic code (generally, the ISO3 code of the country)

     -   official English name (as an IOTC CPC)